NeuroTech-Leuven/BrainBrowsR/docs/data_processing/results.md

 The confusion matrix below shows the performance of CCA on the recorded data.
 0 Hz means the user is looking at the content on the screen, not at any of the stimulations.

 In our implementation, an epoch is classified as 0 Hz if none of the correlations are significantly larger than all the others.
 More concretely, a correlation is only significant if it is larger than 0.1 and larger than 1.3 times the second largest correlation.
+This simple thresholding method can be extended to also include previous epochs in order to acquire a higher degree of certainty.
+How this is done is explained [here](thresholding.md).

 ![alt_text](./images/CCA_4s.svg "Confusion matrix of CCA")